Why Summer Feels Different When You're Neurodivergent

 Need Support?

-If you are struggling with body image, food, self-esteem, or eating disorder recovery, support is available.
+If you’re struggling with body image, food, self-esteem, or eating disorder recovery, especially if sensory overwhelm and neurodivergence are part of the picture for you, support is available.

-Healing is not about forcing control.
-It is about helping you feel safe enough to understand what is really going on underneath.
+Healing isn’t about forcing control.
+It’s about helping you feel safe enough to understand what’s really going on underneath.

 Becky Stone